 Official transcripts, certificates and/or mark/grade sheets must be sent directly from the college or university to the Office of Graduate Recruitment and Admissions, and must show proof of degree(s) earned, courses taken and marks/grades received.
-Also, ALL transcripts must be evaluated by World Education Services (www.wes.org/) or by a current NACES member (https://www.naces.org/members).
+All transcripts must be evaluated by World Education Services (http://www.wes.org/) or by a current NACES member (https://www.naces.org/members).
 All GRE score reports must be submitted to Howard University (school code: 5297).

 TOEFL Scores (Minimum computer-based score of 213 is required and only official score reports are accepted within 2 years of the test date) www.toefl.org